 Top Rated WordPress Plugins – All the top-rated WordPress plug-ins, this comes directly from WordPress.org.

 Once your able to login to your blog to start writing, you’ll still have a lot of work ahead of you.
 There are many more concepts relating to Content Strategy, Keyword Research & SEO, Analytics, Artwork & Infographics, Writing Style, Email & Video Marketing, and Social Media.
+You’ll also need to decide how to organize your categories, blog posts, and menu bars.

 I’m going to make follow-up guides that will show you how to do each one of these things!